 There are no health hazards associated with the sediment in the water.
 The sediment is always in our system but is only visible when a change in flow is enough to disturb the sediment.
 Customers may choose to drink bottled water while they wait for the discoloration to clear.

 What should customers do if they experience “dirty” water?

 In most cases the water will clear on its own within two hours or less.
 If your water is discolored:

 - Use the water to flush toilets, but avoid running the water through filters, hot water heaters, and washing machines.

-- Wait an hour for the system to settle, then run water at one tap for up to five minutes to see if it clears.
+- Wait an hour for the system to settle, then run water at one tap for 2-3 minutes to see if it clears.
 If it does not clear, wait another hour and try again.
 When the water runs clear, run water throughout the house to flush any sediment that may have been drawn into your pipes.

 - If the water does not clear in a few hours, or if there is also a significant loss of pressure, call the Water Line at 503-823-7525.